sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - c $C_n=\frac{(2n)!}{n!\cdot n!\cdot (n+1)}=\frac{2^{n-1}\cdot 2(2n+1)!!}{(n+1)!}\overset{(2n+1)\cdots 3\cdot 2\cdot 1\ge (n+1)\cdots 3\cdot 2\cdot 1}{\ge}2^{n-1}$
 - [x] 44 here we can generalize the combination for $\binom{n-1}{n}$ and [$\binom{n-1}{-1}$](https://math.stackexchange.com/a/527843/1059606)
+- [x] 45 trivial based on the hint.
 - [ ] 46
   - see [this](https://math.stackexchange.com/a/2432719/1059606) where is starts from $n=1$ due to $0^2=0$ (`simplify(diff(diff(1/(1-x))*x)*x)` in sympy)
     and [this](https://math.stackexchange.com/a/2433357/1059606) starts from $n=2$ where when $n=1$ only $\binom{n+1}{2}$ has the positive value.